East Coast Podiatry

 Bow-leggedness is the appearance of the leg as it curves outwards from the knees; this is medically termed ‘genu varum’.
 Parents typically notice that when the child is standing at attention, the ankles are touching but there is a large gap between the knees.

-Bow legs are common in babies due to the confined space inside the womb causing the tibia bones to be pressed together, this is typical of paediatric growth and is called physiologic bow legs.
-While some medical professionals will recommend massage as a baseline treatment for this issue, casting should be considered for obvious cases as such treatments are more likely to be effective if the child is treated before they start walking.
+Bow legs are a common condition observed in babies, which occurs due to the limited space within the womb, resulting in the compression of the tibia bones.
+While some medical professionals will recommend massage as an initial approach for this issue, casting should be considered for more severe cases and it is more likely to be effective if the child receives the appropriate care before they start walking.

 When should a parent be concerned?